 Choosing a school in Spain

 Entrance to state schools is generally allocated according to your catchment area (for both primary and secondary education), so this may influence your decision on where to live.
-Some state schools in certain areas of Spain will teach in the dialect of the given region, instead of Spanish.
-So, in Catalonia, Galicia, Valencia or the Basque country, subjects may be taught in respectively Catalan, Gallego, Valencian or Basque.
-This is not always the case but is something to investigate, as it will mean your child will be taught in the regional dialect before learning Spanish.
+Some state schools in certain areas of Spain will teach in the co-official language of the given region, instead of Spanish.
+So, in Catalonia, Galicia, Valencia, or the Basque country, subjects may be taught in respectively Catalan, Gallego, Valencian or Basque.
+This is not always the case but is something to investigate, as it will mean your child will be taught in the co-official language of the given region, before learning Spanish.
 That said, most children master both the local dialect and Castellano (Spanish) as part of their general schooling.

 Local and international schools in Spain